- Home

 Waterhouse 4

-Inspecting Wood Trusses and Engineered Wood Products: A Practical Guide for Building Officials
+Inspecting Wood Trusses and Engineered Wood Products - A Practical Guide for Building Officials

 This session focuses on the critical aspects of inspecting wood trusses and engineered wood products in residential construction.
 You’ll gain the knowledge needed to confidently interpret engineered drawings, identify compliance issues, and verify proper installation on-site.